appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/post-message.md

 # Post Message

-The **Post message** action is used to enable safe cross-origin communication between [Window](https://developer.mozilla.org/en-US/docs/Web/API/Window) objects; for example, between a page and a pop-up that it has created, or between a page and an iframe embedded within it.
-The Appsmith function `postWindowMessage` works by using the JavaScript function [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) so that you can communicate between applications in situations such as:
+The **Post message** action uses the `postWindowMessage()` function to enable safe cross-origin communication between different [Window](https://developer.mozilla.org/en-US/docs/Web/API/Window) objects; for example, between an app and an iframe embedded within it.
+This may be useful in situations like:

-- Appsmith being embedded in an iframe of a parent application.
+- Using Appsmith's [Iframe](/reference/widgets/iframe/) widget to embed other applications or pages.
-- Appsmith using [Iframe](/reference/widgets/iframe/) widgets to embed other applications or pages.
+- Embedding Appsmith in an iframe of a parent application.

 ## Signature